OpenSIPS/SIPssert/README.md

 ![SIPssert Structure](docs/images/sipssert-structure.svg)

- * At the top level, is the main `sipssert` application; at this level you can tune a set of global parameters (such as logging settings); you can find [here](docs/config/global.md) more information on the configuration file.
+ * At the top level, is the main `sipssert` application; at this level you can tune a set of run parameters (such as logging settings); you can find [here](docs/config/run.md) more information on the configuration file.
 The application requires one or more **tests sets** to run.
 The `sipssert` application starts the engine controller, which then runs each **tests set**.
  * Each **tests set** provided as parameter represents a directory which